 One of the best parts about celebrating Thanksgiving is sharing homemade food with those you love.
-Your cat is no exception to this circle of love, so why not show your cat how thankful you are for them by making some of these delicious Thanksgiving treats.
-Your cat will be licking her chops in thankfulness!
+Your cat is no exception to this circle of love, so why not show your cat how thankful you are for them by making some of these delicious DIY Thanksgiving treats?
+Your cat will be licking their chops in thankfulness!

 Thanksgiving Tuna Crunchers